hailelagi/hailelagi.com/content/hacks/tsunami.md

 ```

-a free list is a linked list where each node is a reference to a contigous block of homogeneous memory _somewhere_ on the heap.
+A free list is a linked list where each node is a reference to a contigous block of homogeneous memory unallocated _somewhere_ on the heap.
 To allocate we specify the underlying initial block size of virtual memory we need, how many blocks and how to align said raw memory:

 ```rust
 impl FreeList {